WildernessLabs/Documentation/docs/Meadow/Getting_Started/MCUs/Project_Lab_Cellular/index.md

 ### Step 4 - Add Meadow VSCode Extension

-Open VSCode’s Extensions Manager and install [VSCode Tools for Meadow](https://marketplace.visualstudio.com/items?itemName=WildernessLabs.meadow) Extension.
+Follow this guide to install the <a href="../../../Meadow_Tools/VSCode/" target="_blanc">VSCode Tools for Meadow</a> Extension for Visual Studio Code, to deploy applications to your Meadow devices.

 ### Step 5 - Install Meadow Project Templates